 So how can you get that link juice that is clearly important for ranking?
 Short answer: effort and sweat and blood. (not real blood but you get the idea)

 As far as Google’s reasoning goes, a link is hard to fake because people have to be willingly linking to you only if they find your content worth sharing, informative and authoritative.
-So try to be all those.
+So try to be all those and earn links.

 Invest time and effort into producing quality content that is relevant to your market and consumers.
 It might take some time, but people will start to notice and slowly you will get a link here and there.